NSCC Filing: https://www.sec.gov/rules/sro/nscc/2022/34-94694.pdf

 This is page four of uh all the pages i'm gon na talk about, but it starts out here.
 The base three capital leverage requirements as implemented by the u.s banking regulators, constrain the ability of agent lenders and brokers to intermediate and facilitate sfts security financing transactions.
 So, if there's already a problem here right, this is where i'm going with this.
 If the underlying sort of issue is that these guys are reinvesting collateral, money and reinvesting that collateral money can come in the form of risk, if they're not sending enough cash to return that collateral in a situation where it needs to be returned, why the would this Not be regulated, why would it not?
 Why is?
 Why?
 Is this all why it shouldn't be a thing right now?
 This doesn't seem that complicated and the nscc appears to recognize this as an issue and there's sort of strategy for for taking care of this uh.

 We will go over here in just a second, but they view this as a risk.
 For this specific reason - and this big buzzword right here, 2008 should really catch your eye.
 Liquidity risk may also rise if, in the context of a stressed market scenario, which is kind of funny, because that seems to be happening right now, you look at what's happening with inflation.
 You look at what's happening with the market.
+The insane volatility, the whiplashing back and forth seems fishy.
+Borrowers are literally concerned about their counterparty's credit worthiness, seek to unwind their securities lending transactions and obtain the return of their cash collateral or securities.
+Read this one more time.
+Borrowers or lenders concerned about their counterparty's credit worthiness, seek to unwind their securities lending transactions and obtain the return of their cash collateral securities.

 What does this mean?
 It means that hey, if i'm the borrower and i'm looking at the lender right now and i'm thinking to myself, you know i don't know why this guy is borrowing me money, this dude's getting on.
 Let's just say that this is bill.
 Ackerman, who just invested 1.1 billion dollars in netflix the borrower sees this.
 It's all over the headlines.